-Sixteen years ago HBW wrote an articles on strategies for different parts of the Banking Framework.
+Sixteen years ago HBW wrote a number of articles on strategies for different parts of the Banking Framework.
 This article takes a review of what was said in the article Banking Operations Strategies and Technologies and links to an updated view of where the industry is going (click here).
 It is broken in to three parts;

 - What was the Banking Operations Context then and what happened in the sixteen years that followed?